ElephantsGroup/eg-user/docs/using-controller-events.md

 # Using controllers events

-The controllers packaged with the Yii2-user provide a lot of functionality that is sufficient for general use cases.
+The controllers packaged with the eg-user provide a lot of functionality that is sufficient for general use cases.
 But, you might find that you need to extend that functionality and add some logic that suits the specific needs of your application.